Thompson Elk Fountain: Vandalism and removal

 Over the years, the statue has been vandalized many times.
 The elk was vandalized during the Occupy Portland protests (2011), and had the antlers repaired in early 2012.
 The statue was tagged with anti-Trump messages in 2016.

 On July 1, 2020, during the George Floyd protests, people protesting police violence built bonfires in two planter boxes beneath the elk statue.
 The resulting structural damage to the granite base supporting the sculpture was deemed a safety hazard by the Regional Arts & Culture Council (RACC).
 The city removed the damaged bronze elk sculpture for cleaning on July 2.
 After RACC determined that the stone and basin of the fountain were severely damaged, it was removed on July 17.
 The status of the Elk fountain remained to be determined.
 Following the deployment of federal forces to Portland, it was reported that as of July 30, the bare mound where the statue once stood remained a site of activity, with demonstrators arguing for and against its continued use for bonfires.
 In late August, the statue was being kept "safely in storage".

+Nightmare Elk

+Following the removal and storage of the statue, an unknown artist erected what came to be known as the Nightmare Elk in its place.
+The statue was later taken by a crew led by a Patriot Prayer supporter.

 Reinstallation

 Construction on the fountain and statue replacement began on July 7, 2025.
+The statue was reinstalled on April 9, 2026, following a six-year absence.